Do you know what you need to keep your instrument clean and the musician in your life as safe as possible?

-A crucial and often-overlooked part of playing a musical instrument is keeping it properly maintained.
+A crucial part of playing a musical instrument is keeping it properly maintained.
 The health and safety of everyone using a musical instrument should be a top priority.
 The possible transmission of communicable diseases is an ongoing concern.
-We recommended that all families take basic steps to clean their child’s instrument to ensure this possibility is as low as possible.
+We recommend that all families take basic steps to clean their musical instruments to ensure this possibility is as low as possible.
+Below is information and links for what products you need to keep your musician safe.

 The mouthpiece is an essential part of a wind instruments.
 As the only parts of these instruments placed either in or close to the musician’s mouth, research has concluded that these parts (and reeds) harbor the greatest quantities of bacteria.
 Adhering to the following procedures will ensure that these instrument parts will remain antiseptically clean for the health and safety of your child.